depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * csf         - not implemented in Alpha Release 1
 * limit       - maximum number of entities to be returned
 * offset      - the index of the first entity
-* georel      - geo relationship (near, within, etc)
+* georel      - geo relationship (near, within, etc.)
 * geometry    - geometry (point, circle, polygon, ...)
 * coordinates - coordinates array, serialized as a string
 * geoproperty - not implemented in Alpha 1 - only "location" can be used as geo attribute

-For all geofencing URI parameters (the last four), please refer to the separate chapter on Geolocation
+For all geofencing URI parameters (the last four), please refer to the separate chapter on Geolocation.

 #### Response HTTP Status Code
 * 200 OK          - the payload body is a JSON array that contains the matching entities
 * 400 Bad Request - something is off with the request and the payload body contains information about the error

 #### Response HTTP Headers
-* Link - to echo back to the context (if Accept: application/json)
+* Link - to echo back to the context (if `Accept: application/json`)

 #### Response Payload Data
 The response payload data is a JSON array of the matching entities: